Aug 21, 2024

 Swaps and substitutions

-• Try swapping the fresh mozzarella for sliced, smoked mozzarella for an added flavor profile.
+• Try swapping the fresh mozzarella for sliced, smoked mozzarella or even burrata for an added flavor profile.

 • Another variety of tomato can be used in place of the heirloom tomatoes.
 If you can’t find heirloom tomatoes, use beefsteak.